Jasper-Hewitt/Wind_project/README.md

 # Wind_project

+There's also one that uses distilbert: but it doesn't show a score.

 it also works with entire paragraphs.
 However it makes one crucial mistake because it assigns 0.000 overall similarity score to a sentence that contains all the keywords.
 Maybe this is just because of a mistake in teh calculation part.
 Have to verify that

 code is based on: https://www.sbert.net/examples/applications/semantic-search/README.html